-If there's one thing science fiction movies and TV series have taught us about the future of air travel, it's that aircraft that burn fossil fuels will eventually be relics of the past.
+If there's one thing science fiction movies and TV shows have taught us about the future of air travel, it's that fossil fuel-burning aircraft will eventually be relics of the past.
 That's probably a good thing, as fossil fuels aren't great for the environment, but what will replace them?

 We have already seen electric aircraft that use a battery to spin the propellers, but it's pretty old school, at least compared to what a team of scientists at the Massachusetts Institute of Technology has built.
-In an article published on Nature , the researchers describe how they conceptualized and then built a small-scale version of an airplane that uses ion propulsion to allow movement… with no moving parts.
-And I must say that I really like the possibility of seeing ion engines in function of air propulsion.
+In an article published on Nature , the researchers describe how they conceptualized and then built a small-scale version of an aircraft that uses ion propulsion to allow movement… without moving parts.
+And I must say that I really like the possibility of seeing ion engines acting as air propulsion.

 What is ion propulsion, and how did they do it at MIT?

 How did MIT scientists manage to fly a plane without fuel or propellers?
 How does the ion thruster work?
-Forget Star Trek: it's actually quite a simple concept, to the point that I understand it too.
-Of course, it took some time to understand how to put it into practice.
+Forget about Star Trek: it's actually a fairly simple concept, to the point that even I understood it.
+Of course, understanding how to put it into practice took some time.

 When air is ionized it receives an electrical charge.
-Because charged air particles are attracted to whatever the opposite charge, be it positive or negative, it is possible for a system to actually move the air over a wing with nothing but an electric charge and cleverly placed wires carrying a positive or negative charge of, say, 20.000 volts.
-The electric field that is created causes the air to move rapidly over the wings in the same way it would be if the plane were propelled by jet engines or pulled by propellers.
+Since charged air particles are attracted to whatever the opposite charge is, be it positive or negative, it is possible for a system to actually move air on a wing with nothing more than an electrical charge and cleverly placed wires carrying a positive or negative charge of, say, 20.000 volts.
+The electric field that is created causes the air to move rapidly over the wings in the same way as it would if the plane were pushed by jet engines or pulled by propellers.

 The result is ion propulsion: a silent electric propulsion system that should, in theory, be incredibly reliable.